mobify/workshop--adaptivejs-site-1x/README.md

     {/contentBlock}
     ```

-    Now we need to deal with the three carousels on the page.
-We'll be including these three sections as tabs instead of carousels, so we need to extract information out of the carousels.
-We can then define new markup for the tabs inside the template.
+    Now, we work with the three carousels on the page.
+We include these three sections as tabs instead of carousels, so we extract information from the carousels to place them in the tabs.
+We then define new markup for the tabs inside the template.

-10. Open the `home.js` view file
+10. In the editor, from the `/adaptation/views` folder, open the `home.js` view file.
-11. Add a `categories` key that will return each `.categories .carousel` div
+11. Inside the `context` block, add a `categories` key that returns each `.categories .carousel` div with the following code snippet:

     ```javascript
     context: {